Sterling edges higher on renewed Brexit deal hopes

-LONDON, 20 Nov (Reuters) - Sterling edged higher against the euro and the dollar after an European Union official said the bloc and Britain are very close to agreement on most issues even if they are still at odds over three main points.
+LONDON (Reuters) - Sterling edged higher against the euro on Friday after a European Union official said the bloc and Britain are very close to agreement in trade talks on most issues, even if they are still at odds over three main points.

-Britain left the EU in January and it is in talks with the bloc on a future trading relationship, as a transition period ends on 31 December.
+Britain left the EU in January and is in talks with the bloc on a future trading relationship after a transition period ends on Dec.
+31.

-As time runs out for a trade deal, an EU official told ambassadors in Brussels that the EU and Britain are “both close” to reaching an agreement but differences persist over fishing rights, guarantees of fair competition and ways to solve future disputes.
+As time runs out for a deal, an EU official told ambassadors in Brussels that the EU and Britain were “both close” to reaching an agreement, but differences persist over fishing rights, guarantees of fair competition and ways to solve future disputes.

 “For some weeks GBP has been supported by the view that some kind of deal will be announced this month.
 This is still the favoured outlook, though scope for any relief rally is set to be limited by the likelihood that any deal will be a skeleton one”, said Jane Foley, head of FX Strategy at Rabobank.

-Chief Brexit negotiators suspended direct talks on Thursday after a member of the EU team tested positive for COVID-19, but officials continued working remotely to clinch a trade deal that would come into force in just six weeks.
+Chief Brexit negotiators suspended direct talks on Thursday after a member of the EU team tested positive for COVID-19, but officials continued working remotely to clinch an agreement that would come into force in just six weeks.

 Foley added that if “no compromise is announced next week, growing fears about a no trade deal situation are likely to creep back into the market leaving GBP vulnerable”.